-- (1) This section applies if an authorised officer reasonably believes- - (a) an offence against this Act has been committed by an NDIS non-government service provider; or - (b) there has been a service delivery failure by an NDIS non-government service provider and the service provider may be able to give information about the failure; or - (c) a person who is a participant receiving services, under the person's participant's plan, from an NDIS non-government service provider may be at risk of harm because of abuse, neglect or exploitation by the service provider. - (2) The authorised officer may, by notice given to the NDIS non-government service provider, require the service provider to give the authorised officer information related to the offence or matter mentioned in subsection (1) within a stated reasonable time and in a stated way. - (3) A requirement under subsection (2) is an information requirement.
+- (1) This section applies if an authorised officer reasonably believes an offence against a provision of this Act, other than an excluded provision, has been committed by an NDIS non-government service provider. - (2) The authorised officer may, by notice given to the NDIS non-government service provider, require the service provider to give the authorised officer information related to the offence within a stated reasonable time and in a stated way. - (3) A requirement under subsection (2) is an information requirement. - (4) For information that is an electronic document, compliance with the information requirement requires the giving of a clear image or written version of the electronic document. - (5) The authorised officer may keep information that is a document to copy it. - (6) If the authorised officer copies the document, or an entry in the document, the authorised officer may require the NDIS non-government service provider that has possession or control of the document to certify the copy as a true copy of the document or entry. - (7) A requirement under subsection (6) is a document certification requirement. - (8) The authorised officer must return the document to the NDIS non-government service provider as soon as practicable after copying it.

-- (4) For information that is an electronic document, compliance with the information requirement requires the giving of a clear image or written version of the electronic document. - (5) The authorised officer may keep information that is a document to copy it. - (6) If the authorised officer copies the document, or an entry in the document, the authorised officer may require the NDIS non-government service provider who has possession or control of the document to certify the copy as a true copy of the document or entry. - (7) A requirement under subsection (6) is a document certification requirement. - (8) The authorised officer must return the document to the NDIS non-government service provider as soon as practicable after copying it. - (9) However, if a document certification requirement is made of a person, the authorised officer may keep the document until the person complies with the requirement. - (10) When making an information requirement or document certification requirement, the authorised officer must warn the NDIS non-government service provider it is an offence not to comply with the requirement unless the service provider has a reasonable excuse. - (11) In this section-
+- (9) However, if a document certification requirement is made of a person, the authorised officer may keep the document until the person complies with the requirement. - (10) When making an information requirement or document certification requirement, the authorised officer must warn the NDIS non-government service provider it is an offence not to comply with the requirement unless the service provider has a reasonable excuse.